openstack/openstack-manuals/doc/common/glossary.rst

    Networking service (neutron)

-      The OpenStack projects which implements services and associated libraries to provide on-demand, scalable, and technology-agnostic network abstraction.
+      The OpenStack project which implements services and associated libraries to provide on-demand, scalable, and technology-agnostic network abstraction.